The Environmental Port Index

 Port of Vik

 Ship owners with poor environmental performance are now calling at the nearby port of Vik and transferring passengers to Flåm over land.
-Port of Vik has not yet introduced an incentive system base on EPI data, and there is no local policy preventing access by polluting ships.
+Port of Vik has not yet introduced an incentive system based on EPI data, and there is no local policy to prevent access by polluting ships.

 Comparing EPI scores

-The impact of local policy changes and the new incentive system can be seen clearly when comparing the overall EPI scores for Port of Flåm and Port of Vik.
+The impact of local policy changes and the new incentive system is clear to see when comparing the overall EPI scores for Port of Flåm (60%) and Port of Vik (25%).

 Looking to the horizon